Posts Tagged ‘Guest Blogger’

 What Will You Headline Read?

-Guest Blogger, Bob Stewart, returns today with another insightful look at life, our Faith, and our responsibility to both.
+Bob Stewart shares an insightful look at life, our Faith, and our responsibility to both.
 Take it away Bob….

 “Mom called me the other day from Tennessee, where I was raised, to read to me a couple of obituaries.
 I know – that sounds so exciting, doesn’t it?
 But that’s what my mom does.
 She does it to let me know who I should know who either died or is related to someone who died.